PRECIOUS HOPE

 David Ray

-David Ray is a worship leader, artist and songwriter from Houston, Texas, where he serves at Salem Lutheran Church.
+David Ray is a worship leader, artist and songwriter from Houston, Texas.
 He and his wife, Jess, are the creators of Doorpost Songs, a series of songs and resources designed for kids worship, multi-gen worship, and family worship.
 Dave and Jess are the parents of three rambunctious kids and they love getting to serve churches and families across the nation.

 Leave a Reply